 Down Under Knives is a new cutlery company started by founders with a decade of full-time experience in the knife industry.
 In fact, the founders of Down Under Knives have been making and selling knives, evaluating hundreds of designs for both business and pleasure, and working with metal and leather for most of their lives.

 After noting the minor deficiencies in other bowie knife designs, the company was conceived around the shared vision to create the ultimate bowie knife– a knife that should have been designed and built decades ago and yet no one has done so.

 After accomplishing their goal of designing and building the “perfect” bowie knife in the form of “The Outback” bowie knife, the designers at Down Under turned their attention to the construction of a slightly smaller survival knife that they chose to name “The Razorback.”

-As far as what it’s manufacturer have to say about the knife, Down Under states
+As far as what it’s manufacturer has to say about the knife,

 We have seen a lot of heavy-blade style hunting knives that almost got it right.
 In fact, we have seen so many that we finally made it our mission to remove the “almost” part and see what this style is really capable of.